UWCSESecurityLab/adscraper/db/README.md

 ```

 ## Setup (for Docker-based crawls)
-To make networking with Docker-based crawlers easier, the recommended way to set
+To run `crawl-coordinator`, you must set up your Postgres database in Docker,
-up the database is to put the database in a Docker container.
+so that the Docker-based crawl workers can connect to the database.

 First, make sure you have Docker installed, and then pull the postgres image.
 ```sh